We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It contains 500 mg of calcium, along with vitamin D to help maximize absorption.

-It has also undergone third-party testing to evaluate its purity and strength, and it has been verified by USP.
+It has also undergone third-party testing to evaluate its purity and strength, and been verified by USP.

 These wafers offer 200 mg of calcium per serving and can be an easy way to bump up your intake of calcium.